dailybruin/the-stack/_posts/2020-05-10-covid-model.md

   - laurel_woods
 key_takeaways:
   - After running the simulation X times for 11 weeks, an average of Y% of students were infected.
-  - On average, each student had Z connections.
+  - On average, each UCLA undergraduate shared a class with 228 other students.
 featured_image:
   url: covid-model/cover_photo.png
 og_image: covid-model/cover_photo.png